popand/workflows-mcp-server/README.md

-# Weather MCP Server
+# Workflows MCP Server

 This is a Model Context Protocol (MCP) server that provides weather information for cities through a simple API.

 ## Features
+- This server exposes workflows as tools that can be consumed by agents.
+In this case a weather workflow is exposed as a set of tools:
   - Exposes a `get-weather` tool that fetches weather data for any city
   - Provides a `check-weather` prompt template for easy integration with LLMs
   - Uses HTTP/SSE transport for communication with clients

 ## Note on Current Implementation